 How is Liquid-Crystal Polymer Made?

 Most commercial LCPs incorporate p-hydroxybenzoic acid as one of the monomers that build molecular chains through various condensation methods.
-Monomer additives such as bisphenol are then introduced into the p-HBA to lower processing temperatures and allow for easier manufacturing.
+Monomers such as hydroquinone or 2,6-naphthalene dicarboxylic acid are commonly used alongside p-HBA to adjust processing temperatures and mechanical properties.
 In addition to these monomers, fillers can be added to the material to further enhance its properties.
-These fillers can include graphite, fiberglass, or carbon.
+These fillers can include glass fiber or carbon fiber, enhancing mechanical and thermal properties.

 ---|---|---|